 And one more nice bonus: you may delegate to the Route 53 service the management of DNS records of any domain which has not been purchased through Amazon.

 #7.
 Docker image storage

-Docker is open source software, the principle of which is easiest to compare with shipping containers.
+Docker is open-source software, the principle of which is easiest to compare with shipping containers.

 Agree, the appearance of containers allowed people to carry out joint transportation of incompatible, it would seem, products: bricks and glass, chemicals and food, and much more.
 The same applies to the IT area.
-When you develop an application or website, you need to provide the code along with all its components, such as libraries, server, databases, etc. And you may find yourself in a situation when the app (or web resource) is running on your computer but fails to work on a user's device.
+When you develop an application or website, you need to provide the code along with all its components, such as libraries, servers, databases, etc. And you may find yourself in a situation where the app (or web resource) is running on your computer but fails to work on a user's device.
 That's when dockers come to the rescue.